 As more people ride bicycles for everyday commuting, recreation, and exercise, demand for safer infrastructure is on the rise.
 Here are some of the ways Clark County is working to make biking easier, safer, and more enjoyable for the community.

 Start slow.
 If you haven’t been on a bike since you were young, try a short ride around the neighborhood to start.
-Then, a ride to the grocery store.
 Gradually build up your distance and your comfort level.

 Be visible.
 Wear reflective material or bright clothing and attach lights to your bike for night rides.
 Do whatever you can to make sure drivers can see you.

 Follow traffic signals.
 Obey street signs, signals and road markings.
 Stop at red lights and stop signs and obey traffic rules just like you would in a car.
 Don’t make sudden turns or weave in and out of traffic.
 Remember vehicles you must pass with at least 3 feet of clearance between the car and cyclists.
 Learn more about traffic rules.